Skip to main content

 4. Setup Steam Authentication

 Deploying to Steam requires using Multi-Factor Authentication (MFA) through Steam Guard.
 This means that simply using username and password isn't enough to authenticate with Steam.
-However, it is possible to go through the MFA process only once by setting up GitHub Secrets for configVdf, ssfnFileName, and ssfnFileContents with these steps:
+However, it is possible to go through the MFA process only once by following these steps:

 1. Install Valve's offical steamcmd on your local machine.
 All following steps will also be done on your local machine.